ZhangShuangV/zst/README.md

 ## Installation
 `npm install zst -g`
-make sure zst installed you an `zst --version`
+make sure zst installed, you an use `zst --version`

 ## Purpose
 The intention of this project is provide a tool that make managing the fe develop.